Suspilne Lviv: Merger and modern history

 Lviv Television and Lviv Radio were merged into a publicly owned corporation known as "UA:Lviv" (UA:Львів) on 18 May 2018.
 The merger was noted for the poor public relations management shown by the National Public Broadcasting Company in the leadup to the merger.
-Officials at the NPBC had promised that the merger would lead to Lviv's television programmes being "high-quality" content, but it was later discovered that the film equipment owned by Lviv Television was financially unsustainable afer the merger.
+Officials at the NPBC had promised that the merger would lead to Lviv's television programmes being "high-quality" content, but it was later discovered that the film equipment owned by Lviv Television was financially unsustainable after the merger.
 215 employees of Lviv Television were also fired as part of corporate downsizing, as Lviv Oblast had the highest number of employees prior to the merger at 311.
 The downsizing measures sparked protests among employees.
 The merger was also marked by a new television schedule, including a live entertainment morning show, news broadcasts and an analytical television programme in the evening.

 During the 2020 Ukrainian local elections UA:Lviv broadcast a debate between candidates for mayor of Lviv Andriy Sadovyi and Oleh Synyutka.
 Following the debate Synyutka complained that it had not been organised properly according to the paragraphs of Ukraine's electoral code involving electoral debates.
 The editorial team gave a written response saying that it was not beholden to the electoral code, as it was paid for by the government of Ukraine rather than electoral expenses as public broadcasting.

 UA:Lviv was rebranded to Suspilne Lviv on 23 May 2022, as part of a broader rebranding by the NPBC under the name "Suspilne".